 This report advises members on the estimated tax base for Council Tax purposes.
-It identifies potential changes to that tax base expected in the forthcoming year and recommends the tax base for 2021-22 for the council and parish areas.
+It identifies potential changes to the tax base expected in the forthcoming year and recommends the tax base for 2023-24 for the council and parish areas.

-The report also provides the anticipated balance on the Council Tax account as at 31 March 2021 which will be recovered from major preceptors and this Council during the next three financial years, in accordance with the amended regulations on deficit phasing.
+The report also provides the anticipated balance on the Council Tax account as at 31 March 2023 which will be credited to major preceptors and this Council in accordance with regulations.